oracle/tribuo/docs/FAQs.md

 name of the output (e.g., "hire" = 0, "re-interview" = 1, "reject" = 2) in a
 separate location from the model file itself.
 This leads to bugs and mismatches when the user loads the wrong model or uses the wrong mapping.
-With Tribuo's approach *this can never happen*; the model knows what it's output domain is, and can describe it to the user in the form the user expects (i.e., Strings).
+With Tribuo's approach *this can never happen*; the model knows what its output domain is, and can describe it to the user in the form the user expects (i.e., Strings).

 ### Why don't features or outputs have id numbers?